knassar/sate-cms/docs-source/content/sate-apis/types/request-handler.md

 @intro:

 The RequestHandler is a specialized type that most developers will not need to deal with.
-However, in certain specialized cases, implementing a RequestHandler sub-type can allow a plugin to intercept URL requests from the `develop` server and provide a specialized response.
+However, if your plugin must provide a custom response to certain HTTP requests, you can implement and register a RequestHandler for these request patterns.
+Sate will delegate incoming requests to the handler that best matches the request URL.

 @content:

+An example of where a RequestHandler is useful is the `sate-gallery` plugin.
+Since the Compile phase compiles the entire website, and the `develop` command recompiles on every incoming request, the automatic thumbnailing feature of `sate-gallery` would be prohibitively slow if it had to regenerate the thumbnail images on every page load.

+Instead, the plugin checks the [`Sate.executingCommand`](/sate-apis/types/sate#executingCommand) property, and when in `develop`, instead of generating thumbnail images for every gallery entry, it registers a RequestHandler for thumbnails paths with Sate.
+Then when requests come in for the thumbnails, it can generate the thumbnail images on-demand.

+## RequestHandler & Deploy

+Because the RequestHandler type solves a problem particular to the `develop` workflow, it is considered an error to attempt to register a RequestHandler during `deploy`.
+You should always check the `Sate.executingCommand` property before instantiating your RequestHandler.
+If you do create one during `deploy`, Sate will register a non-fatal error, and the handler will not be registered.

 ## Extending Sate.RequestHandler